FelipeFFerreira/ITA-CORES/README.md

    ![File Structure](docs/arquivos.png)

    Following the test's completion, the resulting log file can be found in `../build`.
 Utility and linker files for the processor are located in `../firmware`, while intermediary files for test execution are in `../test_repository_name/base_testbench`.
-Where 'teste_repository_name' refers to the name of the test in question.
+Where 'teste_repository_name' refers to the name of the repository that stores the tests in question.

    ![File log](docs/log_full.png)